 Over the past decades, we’ve seen a trend where devices that always begin out aimed toward the consumer market gain popularity and increased use-cases in business environments.
-Our current technological era, that started in 2008 with the widespread adoption of smartphones and tablets, is a nice example of this.
+Our current technological era, which started in 2008 with the widespread adoption of smartphones and tablets, is a nice example of this.

 The range of “Things” is staggering, some of which are incredibly useful, others questionably less so – Smart Toilet anyone?

 Many technical industry people turned home automation and also the world of IoT into an all-consuming hobby.
-They spend long hours integrating disparate devices and systems along into numerous complex climate, security and infotainment systems.
+They spend long hours integrating disparate devices and systems into numerous complex climate, security, and infotainment systems.
 The great news is that things are improving.
 There are more and more intuitive apps and systems that enabled seamless integration, across multiple manufacturers, all with larger ease.

 IoT in the Enterprise

 How will this translate to the broader atmosphere outside of our homes?
-From enterprises to public amusement venues and smart cities, IoT devices and their interaction with one another is gaining in popularity and class.
+From enterprises to public amusement venues and smart cities, IoT devices and their interaction with one another are gaining in popularity and class.

-The challenge is that the variety of IoT communication protocols that are battling it out for market dominance. they’re conjointly almost completely wireless in their medium of communication.
+The challenge is the variety of IoT communication protocols that are battling it out for market dominance. they’re conjointly almost completely wireless in their medium of communication.

-This presents the business owner with a challenge – how to support multiple wireless standards in a very cost-effective, reliable and manageable manner?
+This presents the business owner with a challenge – how to support multiple wireless standards in a very cost-effective, reliable, and manageable manner?

 Salvation lies with the ubiquitous Wi-Fi Access point.